john-marcello/nav-app-demo/README.md

 - `develop` was added to be as a branch to test and stage futures changes.

-- `data-local` was created to preserve the initially implementation which utilizes locally stored data.
+- `data-local` was created to preserve the initial implementation thatr utilizes locally stored data.

-- `data-ruby` is a back up created to preserve the initial implementation that connects to a ruby back-end
+- `data-ruby` is a back up created to preserve the initial implementation that connects to a ruby back-end.

 ## TLDR